 Easter Concert, Vienna Symphony Orchestra

 The annual Easter Concert is one of the highlights of the season in Vienna.
-This year, it makes a switch from its usual place of residence, the Great Hall of the Musikverein, to the Wiener Konzerthaus.
+This year, it makes a switch from its usual place of residence, the Great Hall of the Konzerthaus on the 16th April 2022, to the Musikverein on the 17th April 2022.
 Audiences first stepped into the Wiener Konzerthaus on 19 October 1913.
 The programme that day featured a new work, Richard Strauss’ Festliches Präludium, coupled with Ludwig van Beethoven’s Ninth Symphony.
 The concert set the template for the Konzerthaus’ artistic direction, which still holds today, combining tradition with innovation.

 The architects of the Wiener Konzerthaus ensured that it would be a venue able to grow and adapt to new developments in music over time.
 Its original three halls were designed to be used both separately and together, if a performance demanded it.
 A fourth concert hall, the Berio Hall, was added to the Konzerthaus when it underwent its last major development between 1998 and 2001.